preprocess_signals

 Signal

-the filters are being applied to.
+the bandpass filter is applied to.

 sampling_rate